Upper metric mean dimensions with potential of $\epsilon$-stable sets: Introduction

-The following facts confirm that the topological entropy of the phase space has a deep connection with $\epsilon$-stable sets.
-For a non-empty subset $Z\subset X$, let $r_n(T,Z,d,\epsilon)$ denote the smallest cardinality of closed Bowen balls $\overline{B}_n(x,\epsilon):=W_{\epsilon, [0,n-1]}$ covering $Z$.
-The \emph{topological entropy of $Z$} (or also known as upper capacity topological entropy\cite{p97}) is given by where $h_{\top}(T,Z,d,\epsilon)= \limsup_{n\to \infty} \frac{\log r_n(T,Z,d,\epsilon)}{n}$ is the $\epsilon$-topological entropy of $Z$.
-In 1972, Bowen \cite[Theorem 2.4]{bow72} showed that $h_{\top}(T, X)$ can be estimated by $\epsilon$-entropy of $X$ and topological entropy of $\epsilon$-stable sets.
-Precisely, for every $\epsilon>0$, Wang \cite{wa22} further obtained that analogous inequalities for the topological entropy, Bowen topological entropy and packing topological entropy for any non-empty subset $Z\subset X$.
-Specially, for infinite entropy system $\sup_{x\in X} h_{\top}(T, W_\epsilon^s(x,T)$ is always equal to $\infty$ for every $\epsilon>0$ since $h_{\top}(T,X,d,\epsilon)$ is finite.
-Later, Fiebig, Fiebig and Nitecki \cite{ffn03} defined a quantity to describe the dispersion of preimages of the ``local stable sets", and showed that $h_{\top}(T,X)=\sup_{x\in X} h_s(T,x,\epsilon)$ for every $\epsilon >0$ if $X$ has finite (Lebesgue) covering dimension.
-In 2008, by means of a tool called \emph{ad hoc excellent partition }developed in \cite[Lemma 4]{bhr02} and the theory of \emph{natural extension}, using a method from ergodic theory Huang \cite{h08} further proved that the finite-dimensionality hypothesis is redundant for non-invertible TDSs.
-Moreover, Huang \cite{h08} revealed that the phenomenon that chaoticity can appear in the stable and unstable sets of a dynamical system with positive entropy, that is, in any positive entropy system, there is a measure-theoretically ``rather big" set such that the closure of the stable or unstable set of any point from the set contains a weak mixing set.
-For more results concerning the (dimension) entropy of stable sets and unstable sets, and the links between stable sets and chaoticity theory, readers can turn to \cite{bhr02,h08,fhyz12,hlx14,hxy15}.
+The following facts confirm that topological entropy of phase space has a deep connection with $\epsilon$-stable sets.
+For a non-empty subset $Z\subset X$, let $r_n(T,Z,d,\epsilon)$ denote the smallest cardinality of closed Bowen balls $\overline{B}_n(x,\epsilon):=W_{\epsilon, [0,n-1]}(x,T)$ covering $Z$.
+Then \emph{topological entropy of $Z$} (or also known as upper capacity topological entropy\cite{p97}) is exactly given by where $h_{\top}(T,Z,d,\epsilon)= \limsup_{n\to \infty} \frac{\log r_n(T,Z,d,\epsilon)}{n}$ is called the $\epsilon$-topological entropy of $Z$.
+By definition of topological entropy, it is in general more difficult to give an upper bound of entropy.
+In 1972, Bowen \cite[Theorem 2.4]{bow72} showed that $h_{\top}(T, X)$ can be estimated by using $\epsilon$-topological entropy of $X$ and the topological entropy of $\epsilon$-stable sets.
+Precisely, for every $\epsilon>0$, For finite entropy systems, the second term $\sup_{x\in X} h_{\top}(T, W_\epsilon^s(x,T))$ can be nearly negligible in terms of entropy, for instance, $h$ expansive systems.
+However, for infinite entropy systems, since $h_{\top}(T,X,d,\epsilon)$ is finite, so the second term is always equal to $\infty$ for every $\epsilon>0$, which contributes a main part for topological entropy.
+The analogous inequalities still hold for Bowen and packing topological entropies of non-empty subset $Z$ of $X$ \cite{wa22}.
+Later, Fiebig, Fiebig and Nitecki \cite{ffn03} defined a quantity to describe the dispersion of preimages of the $\epsilon$-stable sets, and showed that if $X$ has finite (Lebesgue) covering dimension, then for every $\epsilon >0$, Using ergodic theory and invoking some tools, called the natural extension of entropy and an \emph{``excellent partition lemma"} developed in \cite[Lemma 4]{bhr02}, Huang \cite{h08} showed the finite-dimensionality hypothesis is in fact \emph{redundant} for non-invertible surjective TDSs.
+In that paper, he also revealed that some chaotic phenomenons can appear in the stable and unstable sets for systems with positive entropy.
+More precisely, for any positive entropy system, there is a measure-theoretically ``rather big" set such that the closure of the stable or unstable set of any point from the set contains a weak mixing set.
+Based on the work of \cite{bow72,ffn03,h08}, in the infinite entropy systems it is reasonable to ask the following questions.\\